georgealexakis/multispectral_processing/README.md

 * backup.cpp: C++ node for saving single frames or stream of frames.
 * backup.py: Python node for saving single frames or stream of frames.
 * experiments.cpp: This node publishes images when to the topic that band_separator node subscribes.
 It can be used when no camera is available.
+* offline_registration.cpp: Node for publishint the iamgem topics for a simulation of offline image registration.
 * features_registraor.cpp: C++ node that detects features from 2 images and align them.
 * features_registraor.py: Python node that detects features from 2 images and align them.
 * corners_registraor.cpp: C++ node that detects features from 2 images and align them.